dk14/bell/README.md

 - http://qrng.anu.edu.au/ - randomizer

-Please refer to this page or to the author if you're publishing research based on that! :-)
+refer to this publication or to the author if you're publishing research based on that! :-)